 To stay on track, come up with a budget and a work scope that fits within the amount of money and time you have.
 Write out what you would like to accomplish.
 If you have a few goals, prioritize them.
 This way, if the top priority costs more than you anticipated, you at least accomplished the greatest need.
 Once you save more money, you can work on the next project and so forth.

-Managing credit card debt can be hard on a budget.
+Credit card debt management can be hard on a budget.
 Make your budget stretch by doing the work yourself.
 DIY projects can save a lot of money in labor costs.
 However, if you aren’t a trained electrician or not confident in some of your handy abilities, your best bet is to hire someone or find a friend with those specific talents.
 And maybe that friend can be paid in pizza instead of cash.

 8 DIY Kitchen Makeover Projects